 Joel nods.

 She disappears into the kitchen.
-Ah, the right sounds and smells, he thinks.
-Womanly gestures that precede a good meal.
+Oh, the sounds and smells of the womanly gestures that precede a good meal, he thinks.
 She sets some chicken soup down on the table.

-“Leandro told me . . . ” Glória says, sitting in front of Joel. “ . . . what happened.
+“Leandro told me.”
+Gloria says, sitting in front of Joel.
+“What happened.
 Don’t worry, no one in the building will know.
 If we’re not careful, people examine our lives like a bank statement.
-I did have to tell the co-op president because, you know how it is.
-Small building—he might grow suspicious seeing someone new prancing around, even at your age.
-‘He’s my cousin,’ I told him.
-They operated his gall-bladder and he had a fall at the hospital.
+I did have to tell the co-op president because—you know how it is—small building.
+He might grow suspicious seeing someone new prancing around, even at your age.
+I told him you’re my cousin.
+Removed his appendix, I said, and he had a fall at the hospital.
 What a

 37

 setback, he left the hospital worse than he went in.
 Rodnei, the doorman, knows too.
 I told him you fell from the bed after a nightmare and broke your leg.
-A better story, I thought.
+Better story, I thought.”

-The soup is hearty.
-Big ol’ chunks of chicken in a thick broth.
+The soup is hearty and warm, with big chunks of chicken breast in a thick broth.

-“If you need to talk, I’m here.
-About why you did what you did.
+“If you need to talk, about why you did what you did, I’m here.
 If you prefer to keep quiet, that’s fine too.
 What’s important is that you res. . .”

 “Is there salt?”